aws-samples/eks-workshop-v2/website/docs/security/kyverno/creating-policy.md

 ---
-title : "Creating a Simple Policy for Validation & Mutation of Pod Labels" weight : 133
+title: "Creating a Simple Policy for Validation & Mutation of Pod Labels"
+sidebar_position: 133
 ---

 To get an understanding of Kyverno Policies, we will start our workshop with a Simple Pod Label requirement.
 Labels in Kubernetes can be used to tag objects & resources in the cluster.